 The method I am about to describe gives you perfectly cooked sunny side-up eggs, with soft yolks that beg for mopping up with toast, and whites that are cooked but not hard and rubbery.

-In brief, the egg cooks over low heat with a lid on top of the pan for about 2 minutes, and then cooks for another 30 seconds (with the lid still on) to finish cooking with residual heat.
-That’s all there is to it.
+- The egg cooks over low heat with a lid on top of the pan for about 2 minutes.

 Any pan of any material is fine for frying eggs!
-Choose a nonstick skillet or a well-seasoned cast iron skillet if you’re concerned about the egg sticking to the pan or don’t want to use a lot of butter in the pan.
+If you're concerned about eggs sticking or don't want to use a lot of butter, choose a nonstick skillet or a well-seasoned cast iron skillet.
 Stainless steel skillets are just fine, but be sure to use an extra teaspoon or two of butter.

 A small, 8-inch skillet will accommodate two eggs.
 For more eggs, use a larger skillet.
 The method and timing remain the same.

 A lid is the key to this low-heat method; it ensures that the egg will cook evenly.

 Once the egg is in the pan, immediately top it with a lid.
 The lid traps the heat and steam from the egg, and helps it cook on both the bottom and on the top.

 Without a lid, the bottom cooks too quickly and the top takes longer, so you’re more likely to end up with an overcooked, hard egg white by the time the yolk is done.

 Use Low Heat for Frying Eggs